haithamelmengad/algorithms/questions/frontend.md

 ### Make a spreadsheet

-How would you make a collapsing sidebar?
+How would you make a spreadsheet similar to Excel or Google Sheets?

+* Must be able to support an arbitrary amount of data - 10 to 10k rows & columns
+* Use event bubbling for performance (or react)
+* Sorting

 ### Realtime Newsfeed